paolobenve/myphotoshare/README.md

 The JavaScript application uses a very simple API to determine if a photo can be viewed or not.
 If a JSON file returns error `403`, the album is hidden from view.
 To authenticate, `POST` a username and a password to `/auth`.
 If unsuccessful, `403` is returned.
 If successful, `200` is returned, and the previously denied json files may now be requested.
 If an unauthorized album is directly requested in a URL when the page loads, an authentication box is shown.

-photopaolo ships with an optional server side component called FloatApp to faciliate this, which lives in `scanner/floatapp`.
+photofloatenhanced ships with an optional server side component called FloatApp to faciliate this, which lives in `scanner/floatapp`.
 It is a simple Flask-based Python web application.

 #### Edit the app.cfg configuration file: